Share This Article

 Jimin stayed close, which keeps the April race from feeling one-sided

 Jimin staying at No. 2 is what stops this ranking from turning into a runaway headline.
-Soompi reported that the BTS star posted 11,644,101 points, up 132.31 percent from March, which is the kind of jump that usually sets up a chart takeover in its own right.
-Park Ji Hoon simply had more total gravity this month.
-That is what makes the result interesting.
+The same Korean Business Research Institute data cited by StarNews Korea and Soompi put the BTS star at 11,644,101 points, up 132.31 percent from March.
+That is the kind of jump that usually sets up a chart takeover in its own right.
+Jihoon Park simply had more total gravity this month, which is what makes the result interesting.
 He did not win because the field went quiet.
-He won while one of K-pop’s most reliable attention magnets was also surging.
-If you want the girl-group version of this same monthly temperature check, see our coverage of IVE topping April 2026’s girl group brand reputation rankings.
+He won while one of K-pop's most reliable attention magnets was also surging, and that makes the repeat finish look sturdier than a one-month spike.
+If you want the girl-group version of this same monthly temperature check, see our coverage of IVE topping April 2026's girl group brand reputation rankings.

 Why these rankings still matter, even when fans argue about them

-The Korean Business Research Institute’s methodology tracks participation, media, communication, and community data, confirmed by both Soompi and StarNews Korea, which is why these lists keep traveling even when fans debate how much they should matter.
+The Korean Business Research Institute's methodology tracks participation, media, communication, and community data, as reported by StarNews Korea and cross-checked by Soompi, which is why these lists keep traveling even when fans debate how much they should matter.
 They are not album charts and they are not a clean measurement of artistry.
 They are a monthly map of who is owning the conversation.
-Right now, Park Ji Hoon looks like one of the clearest examples of a singer-actor converting cross-platform momentum into attention that advertisers, media teams, and fandoms can all see in the same place.
+Right now, Jihoon Park looks like one of the clearest examples of a singer-actor converting cross-platform momentum into attention that advertisers, media teams, and fandoms can all see in the same place.
 That is why finishing first for a second month in a row feels meaningful.
 It suggests March was the breakthrough and April was the confirmation.